Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Universal evolution of operator moments under SYK

 To conclude this section, we study the dependence of the Liouvillian spectrum on the system size $N$.
 We find that all non-zero eigenvalues decrease as $N$ is increased from $6$ to $8$.
 In particular, for $\lambda_2$---the only timescale entering $M_2$ (see Fig.~\ref{f:liouvillian_eigenspaces_states})---we find, respectively, the values $-0.28$ and $-0.33$.
 This explains the shift to a faster equilibration time of $M_2$ with increasing $N$, as observed previously in Fig.~\ref{f:fig_sys_size_dep}.
 Note that this shift of $M_2$ exhibits a convergence, i.e., decreases as $N$ is increased.
 We thus expect the eigenvalues $\lambda_i$ to not decrease indefinitely with $N$, but to individually approach some asymptotic value (for SYK$_{q=2}$ this behavior can be shown analytically, but remains to be shown for $q\geq 4$ \cite{bandyopadhyay_2021}).
 However, the enlarged Hilbert-space, inherent to the process of mapping $\mathcal{D}$ to the matrix form of Eq.~\eqref{e:Lvec}, limits our study of the Liouvillian spectrum to $N\leq 8$, thus preventing us from probing this convergence.

 In this context, we emphasize that the aim of the proposed ME framework is not to provide an efficient way of simulating the disorder-averaged dynamics.
 Rather, the aim is to gain additional insights by establishing a theoretical mapping to an open quantum system.
 For example, our present study reveals a non-trivial highly-degenerate eigenspace structure of the effective Liouvillian superoperator, through which we can explain the observed universality.
+The origin of this eigenspace structure is, briefly put, an operator size symmetry where each degenerate eigensector corresponds to a set of operators sharing a common operator size.
+For an in-depth study of this structure, we refer the interested reader to our follow-up work Ref.~\cite{Paviglianiti_etal2022}.